Proposal: POSIX Compatibility Adapter

 fd 0/1/2, stub signals,

 _startglue that registersargv/envpfromLaunchParameters(or empty arrays if that surface has not landed), basicmalloc/freere-export. - dns.c port (Phase P1.2).
-Library-layer work in P1.2 can overlap
+The schema half of P1.2 (the

 Critical path